CraigorTheMighty/YABE/README.md

 Quality / Performance
 =====================

-The BC encoders at "high" quality setting typically beat RGBCX at hidden quality setting 19 slightly in PSNR.
+The BC encoders at "high" quality setting typically beat RGBCX (https://github.com/richgel999/bc7enc) at hidden quality setting 19 slightly in PSNR.
 As far as I'm aware, RGBCX is currently one of if not _the_ highest-quality BC1-5 encoder out there.

-The ETC1 encoder at "normal" quality setting typically beats Crunch at uber quality in PSNR, but with considerably better performance.
+The ETC1 encoder at "normal" quality setting typically beats Crunch (https://github.com/Unity-Technologies/crunch/tree/unity) at "uber" quality in PSNR, but with considerably better performance.
 Again, as far as I'm aware, Crunch is the high-quality ETC1 encoder out there.

 The encoders are fully multithreaded and under normal circumstances will occupy all cores/threads at 100% until encoding is completed.